-Seismic waves are waves of energy caused by a sudden disturbance beneath the earth, such as an earthquake.
+Sudden disturbances of the earth release waves of energy called seismic waves.
+Earthquakes, explosions, even large trucks generate seismic waves.
 A seismograph measures seismic waves to determine the level of intensity of these disturbances.
-There are several different types of seismic waves, such as the P, or primary wave, and the S, or secondary wave, and they are important differences between them.
+Natural and artificial disturbances generate several different types of seismic waves, such as the P, or primary wave, and the S, or secondary wave.
+The differences between them allow scientists to measure the strength and location of the disturbance.

 Type of Wave